-Simon is artistic director of CLOWNZILLA, an original clown troupe that creates silent clown shows.
+Simon was the creator and Artistic Director of CLOWNZILLA, an original clown troupe that featured silent clown shows.
 Their first production, CLOWNZILLA: A Love Story, premiered at Rude Guerilla Theatre in Santa Ana and subsequently toured to the Arezzo International Theatre Festival in Italy and the Gwacheon International Theatre Festival in South Korea.
-It has also played at PCPA Theatrefest and The Muckenthaler Cultural Center.
-The troupe’s second show, CLOWNZILLA: A Holiday Extravaganza premiered at Rude Guerilla Theatre and UCIrivne.
+It also played at PCPA Theatrefest and The Muckenthaler Cultural Center in Fullerton.
+The troupe’s second show, CLOWNZILLA: A Holiday Extravaganza premiered at Rude Guerilla Theatre and also played throughout California.
 For more information, please visit: http://eilsimon.com.

-Simon served as artistic director of the California Commedia Troupe, dedicated to the creation and international touring of original commedias and masked performances.
-The troupe’s first production, The Venetian Physician’s Magician toured to the Brouhaha International Street Theatre Festival in Liverpool, El Centro De Nuevos Creadores at La Sala Mirador, Madrid, and enjoyed a successful run at the Brea Improv in California.
+Simon served as Artistic Director of the California Commedia Troupe, dedicated to the creation and international touring of original commedias and masked performances.
+The troupe’s first production, The Venetian Physician’s Magician toured to international street theatre festivals in England, El Centro De Nuevos Creadores at La Sala Mirador, Madrid, and enjoyed a successful run at the Brea Improv in California.
 The troupe’s second show, Vaudevillo II, returned to La Sala Mirador, where Simon created Vaudevillo III with a mixed cast of Spanish and American actors.
 Simon’s adaptation of Servant of Two Masters, was produced at the Shakespeare Festival LA, Orange County Shakespeare Festival, the Court Theatre in West Hollywood, the Los Angeles Theatre Center, and invited to the International Theatre Festival in Edinburgh, Scotland.